Let’s face it, mama. When you see the words “occiput posterior“, your brain goes a little numb. Am I right?

 Occiput posterior position interventions

 The key points you’re looking for here are a few of the facts, but most importantly, the PROCESS.
-You need to know upfront if your doctor leans heavily toward C-section in lieu of the complications that MAY arise with a position like occiput posterior.
+If baby is presenting OP early in labor does your provider:

-Occiput posterior is the most common malposition that can occur in labor and delivery, also per the Institutes of Health: like we said before, you’re sitting at about a 7% chance, maximum.
-It’s more likely than a breech or other positioning complications.
+Occiput posterior is the most common malposition that can occur in labor and delivery, and it’s only a 7% chance at that.
+It’s more likely than a breech or other positioning complication.

-- Your nurse can use a digital vaginal exam (with fingers) to tell if the baby is in occiput posterior position–I imagine this one’s on the fence.
-If you are far enough along, sure, you can probably start feeling for features.
+- Your nurse can use a digital vaginal exam (with fingers) to tell if the baby is in occiput posterior position–If you are far enough along, sure, you can probably start feeling for features, but it’d be pretty late in the birth game

-- An ultrasound scan is a reliable way to detect fetal positioning–it’s served you well throughout pregnancy; it’s hard to say why more L&D units don’t do this as a primary and standard part of the process.
+- An ultrasound scan is a reliable way to detect fetal positioning–it’s served you well throughout pregnancy; it’s hard to say why more L&D units don’t do this as a primary and standard part of the process when you arrive at the hospital in labor.

 - Different maternal positions (labor positions for mommy) CAN facilitate rotation of the occiput posterior to the anterior–if you paired different positions with the ultrasound, it would be a small matter of time and patience before baby will naturally just flop over.
 Like a little fishy.

-- Manual rotation of the fetal head from occiput anterior improves the chances that your baby will flop over on the way out–this would certainly limiting many of the complications that can result.
+- Manual rotation of the fetal head from occiput anterior improves the chances that your baby will flop over on the way out–this would certainly limit many of the complications that can result.

 So at this point, you should now have a firm grasp on what it means for that little one to be upside down and aiming the wrong direction.